 Getting an appointment to interview Sir James Dyson is not easy.
 He travels a lot.
 But once a date is set, gaining entry to the complex that is his office and research centre in Malmesbury, Wiltshire, is almost as difficult.
 Once off the train, the taxis know exactly where Dyson HQ is, but as you approach, barriers halt progress and a security guard checks you off a list while a multitude of signs declare: ‘Photography strictly controlled on this site’.
 The building is a rectangular, modern block with a wavy roof and a glass bridge leading to the main reception.
 It’s not quite a drawbridge but there is a Harrier Jump Jet parked on the lawn in front.
 ‘To shoot down intruders,’ jokes the taxi driver.

-Tall, charming and to begin with, slightly distant; not frosty so much, but rather as if he’s not quite sure whether we’re friend or foe.
+Tall, charming and to begin with, slightly distant, Dyson is not frosty so much, as emanating a sense of not being quite sure whether we’re friend or foe.
 In truth, he doesn’t give interviews often, but in light of the ELLE Decoration Equal Rights for Design campaign, which he endorsed, we made the grade.
 And once warmed up, it’s blazingly obvious how passionate he is about what he does.
 ‘My motivation is to make something better than what currently exists,’ he says.
 It was this deceptively simple philosophy that saw him reimagine the vacuum cleaner, without the inefficient bag; the wheelbarrow so that it could traverse bumpy ground; the fan that won’t slice your fingers to ribbons; and a hygienic hand dryer.
 And with an estimated fortune of £1.45 billion, it’s all turned out to be rather profitable, too.
 ‘Making something is the most creative thing you can do,’ he continues.
 ‘Solving a problem.
 Constantly innovating.
 Design on its own isn’t good enough.
 To be a success, you’ve got to use new technologies, better engines and better design to make something the world wants.
 Something to excite people visually.’
-Yes, but why such garish colours?
+Yes, but why such garish colours, I ask, referring specifically to the fantastically popular Dyson vacuum cleaners?
 ‘We tried black and white; it didn’t sell.’

 Dyson grew up in rural north Norfolk.
 His mother was an English teacher and his father taught classics.
 He read Latin, Greek and ancient history at university, before joining the RCA to study first furniture and interior design before moving on to engineering.
 ‘I wanted to meld them all together,’ he says.
 Today he plucks talent straight from universities and colleges (‘before they get contaminated’) for his research department, and in 2002 he set up the James Dyson Foundation: ‘working to inspire and support future Edisons and Brunels’.